Upcoming Film Festivals In 2018

 2018 promises to be no different than any other year for film festivals and though we are through with more than a quarter of the year, there are still many fests left for movie fans to look forward to.

-Growl Boyz – Expect The Quality Gay Cinema
+Growl Boyz – DO NOT Expect The Quality Gay Cinema

 The series called Growl Boyz is sure going to be the culmination of many festivals this year.
 Why?
 Because it shows the most social subjects with addition of some ancient history.
 Imagine an old Greek cult where homosexual activities leads to some super-natural powers.
 This isn’t your another movie with superheroes.
 It’s graphic and it’s adult only.
 Growl Boyz is going to be released this summer and we expect lots of footage of their official tube @ growlboyz.org!